-- 1. The reasonable expenses of the employee's last sickness. - 2.
-Burial expenses not to exceed \$7,500. - 3.
+- 1. The reasonable expenses of the employee's last sickness; - 2.
+Burial expenses not to exceed \$7,500; - 3.
 Weekly income benefits for dependents are computed on the same basis as for total disability.
 Benefits are payable to a surviving spouse or a partial dependent until age 65 or 400 weeks, whichever is greater, and to a child until age 18 or age 22 if a full-time student in a recognized educational institution.
-There is a limit of \$320,000 if the only dependent from the date of death is the surviving spouse. - 4.
+For injuries occurring prior to July 1, 1995, there is a limit of \$1,000 if all dependents are not citizens or residents of the United States or Canada.
+There is a limit of \$150,000 if the only dependent at the end of one year from the date of death is the surviving spouse. - 4.
 For injuries occurring prior to July 1, 1995, if there are no dependents, a payment is made to the Subsequent Injury Trust Fund.
-For injuries occurring on or after July 1, 1995, if there are no dependents, a payment of \$10,000 is made to the State Board of Workers' Compensation, which is then remitted to the general fund of the state treasury.
+For injuries occurring on or after July 1, 1995, if there are no dependents, a payment is made to the State Board of Workers' Compensation, which is then remitted to the general fund of the state treasury.